-Members of the Pirate Party are looking to organize a new state affiliate in Arizona.
-Organizers launched a website that includes a party platform earlier this week.
+Pirate Party members in Arizona are looking to organize a new state affiliate.
+Organizers involved with the effort launched a website that includes a formal platform earlier this week.

-In a post on Wednesday, the Pirate Party of the United States teased that “big things” would soon be happening in Arizona.
-The post was accompanied by an image of a logo for the new state affiliate.
-Around the same time, the Pirate Party’s official wiki was updated to reflect that members in Arizona are actively working to form a new chapter, and it now includes a website link for the group.
+In an April 16 social media post, the United States Pirate Party teased that “big things” would soon be happening in Arizona, accompanied by an image of a logo for the new state affiliate.
+Around the same time, the Pirate Party’s official wiki was updated to reflect that members in Arizona are actively working to form a new chapter and now includes a website link for the group.

 The Pirate Party of the United States currently lists five active affiliates on its website, including chapters in Massachusetts, Illinois, and California, where state parties recruit candidates for public office.
 Not all affiliates are organized with the goal of fielding candidates, and it is not yet clear what the Arizona chapter plans to do or whether it will file with the state.
 The party’s wiki also lists additional affiliates in areas such as Texas and Florida.